sez11a/liferay-docs-commerce/user/articles-dxp/090-site-initializers/02-customer-portal/01-accounts-management.markdown

 # Account Management

-The Beryl Customer Portal's distinguishing feature is its account management system.
 In a B2C scenario, product selection, order placement, and payment are all handled by the consumer.
 B2B transactions, however, often have more complex
 requirements: one employee might select products to buy, another might approve that selection, and yet another might handle payment.
 By setting up a unique